 Co-Director, CAIS Center for Artificial Intelligence in Society

-I am an Associate Professor of Industrial & Systems Engineering and Computer Science at the University of Southern California, and an Associate Director of the CAIS Center for Artificial Intelligence in Society.
+I am an Associate Professor of Industrial & Systems Engineering and Computer Science at the University of Southern California, and a Co-Director of the CAIS Center for Artificial Intelligence in Society.
 I hold a Viterbi Early Career Chair in Engineering and before that held a WiSE Gabilan Assistant Professorship.
 Prior to joining USC, I was a lecturer in the Operations Research and Statistics Group at the MIT Sloan School of Management, and a postdoctoral research associate in the Operations Research Center at MIT.
 I hold a PhD degree in Operations Research and an MEng degree in Electrical & Electronic Engineering, both from Imperial College London.

 My research is supported by the National Science Foundation, by the Hilton Foundation, by the Home for Good Foundation, by the Homeless Policy Research Institute, by the U.S. Army Research Laboratory's Army Research Office, by Schmidt Futures, by the METRANS Transportation Center, and by the Zumberge Diversity & Inclusion Grant Program at USC, among others.

 My Google Scholar profile can be viewed here.